 The FASB issued Statement of Financial Accounting Concepts (SFAC) No. 1, Objectives of Financial Reporting by Business Enterprises, back in November 1978.
-Then in September 2010, it issued its most recent Concepts Statement, SFAC No. 8, Conceptual Framework for Financial Reporting, which supersedes SFAC No. 1 and SFAC No. 2, Qualitative Characteristics of Accounting Information.
+Then in September 2010, it issued the original Concepts Statement, SFAC No. 8, Conceptual Framework for Financial Reporting, which supersedes SFAC No. 1 and SFAC No. 2, Qualitative Characteristics of Accounting Information.